Christine Charlotte of Württemberg: Regency

-George Christian died on 6 June 1665, leaving his wife pregnant with their third child; four months later (1 October 1665), Christine Charlotte gave birth to a son, Christian Everhard.
+George Christian died on 6 June 1665, leaving his wife pregnant with their third child; their first child had already died the previous July.
+Four months later (1 October 1665), Christine Charlotte gave birth to her only son, Christian Everhard.
+Her second child went on to die the following June.

-As the mother of the new-born prince, she became his guardian and regent of East Frisia.
-She tried to rule as an absolutist princess, which led to a series of conflict with the equally self-conscious Estates of East Frisia and brought the country to the brink of civil war several times.
+As the mother of the newborn Christian Everhard, she became his guardian and regent of East Frisia.
+She tried to rule as an absolutist princess, which led to a series of conflict with the equally self-conscious estates of East Frisia and brought the country to the brink of civil war several times.

 She was considered extraordinarily beautiful, intelligent and eloquent, but also domineering, unforgiving, unrepentant and wasteful.
 Her reign was marked by disputes within East Frisia.
-Historians have a negative view of her overall performance, which may be due to her conflicts with the Estates.
+Historians have a negative view of her overall performance, which may be due to her conflicts with the estates of the realm.

 Her major foreign policy success was a border treaty with Oldenburg on 22 December 1666.
 This treaty created the so-called Golden line, which separates East Frisia from Oldenburg Friesland to this day.

-In 1690, the Emperor confirmed the Estates and declared her son of age.
+In 1690, the Emperor confirmed the estates and declared her son of age.

+Christine Charlotte always had delicate lungs, frequently suffering from constant coughing, fainting, and fevers.
+She finally died on 16 May 1699 at the age of 53.

 Issue

+Only one of the couple's three children lived to adulthood: